cbaezenko/PopularMoviesApp/README.md

 # PopularMoviesApp
 app for the udacity nanodegree

-To use this app you need to insert a Key from https://www.themoviedb.org/, insert the key in the strings.xml.
+To use this app you need to insert a Key from https://www.themoviedb.org/.

+You can insert the API key into the gradle.properties files.
+KeyForMovies="KEY HERE"